alxstan22/openshiftflaskapp/README.md

 # OKD Flask App
-Learn how to use OKD, the community version of OpenShift, and how to launch the OKD clusters with Minishift.
+Learn how to deploy applications in the OKD, the open source community version of OpenShift, locally.
+Below are instructions on how to configure an OKD environment in order to deploy this Flask app and many other applications on a containerization platform.

-# GETTTING STARTED WITH OKD
+# Getting Started with OKD
 Set up the OpenShift environment using OKD, create your own web app in a text editor, and deploy your web app via OKD using GitHub.
 Objectives:
 •	Set Up the OKD Environment